knpuniversity/whats-new-symfony3/knpu/guard-authentication.md

 This is *exactly* what the normal form login system does: it adds an error to this same key on the session.

-In the controller, the `security.authentication.utils` reads this key from the session when you call `getLastAuthenticationError()`.
+In the controller, the `security.authentication.utils` service reads this key from the session when you call `getLastAuthenticationError()`.

 Other than storing the error, what we *really* want to do when authenticaiton fails